pedro-abundio-wang/deep-learning/docs/blogs/tips.md

 - the Deep Learning Specialization teaches you how to use Tensorflow
 - built for large-scale deployment and used by a lot of companies
 - has some very useful tools like Tensorboard for visualization (though you can also use [Tensorboard with PyTorch](https://github.com/lanpa/tensorboardX))
-- but some ramp-up time is needed to understand some of the concepts (session, graph, variable scope, etc.) – (reason why we have code examples that take care of these subtleties)
+- but some ramp-up time is needed to understand some of the concepts (session, graph, variable scope)
 - transparent use of the GPU
 - can be harder to debug